Schnappster/MessageSpam/README.md

 https://www.autohotkey.com/

-1. click onto the space to create your message on the application of your choice
+1. Run The script
-2. press F1
+2. Make sure to click onto the chat box before hitting save

-3. have fun :S
+Force stop the script using F2

 ***I AM NOT RESPONSIBLE FOR YOUR ACTIONS USE AT YOUR OWN RISK***